RTcmix/rtcmix.github.io/reference/instruments/CLAR.md

 p6 | d2 gain | 0-1 | no | no |
 p7 | pan | 0-1 stereo; 0.5 is middle | no | yes | default: 0 |

-   No pfield-enabled control of parameters is implemented for this instrument.
+No dynamic control of parameters is implemented for this instrument.
 Older makegen()-style control may be used if desired.